danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day4.md

 How would you change the world using cognitive computing?
 Think of a real-world application of the concepts we've introduced.
 Imagine a design that will harness computer vision or text analytics to achieve a goal, help people, make money, advance science, entertain, heal, or inspire.
 Build a simple, working prototype of that idea.

 (Don't hand the project out until next week.
-Today was just a teaser.)
+Today is just a teaser.)

 ## Summary
 This class covered Artificial Intelligence (AI) and some real-world examples.
 The crux of the student course project was introduced.